Connecting people and nature for the benefit of both.

 Found Outdoors CIC is a 54 acre rewilding project in the heart of Wiltshire.

-In our outdoor event spaces we host workshops and retreats for art, education and wellbeing - connecting people of all ages with nature for the benefit of both.
+We host workshops and retreats for education, art and wellbeing - connecting people of all ages with nature.

 What's it all about?